AguaClara/HFFVFDC/Manual.md

 </div>

 ####Float size
 The team determined the float size by testing the friction force between the slider pipe and tee.
+Normally, there are calculations that can be used to find the friction between two smooth pipes.
+However, because the bushings needed to be sanded down, they were not completely smooth and the equation would not be accurate for this setup.
+The team used a spring available in the lab to test and estimate the force of friction exerted by the slider pipe assembly.

-First, the team found the spring constant $k$ by hanging a weight off the spring and measuring the change in length from it's original orientation.
+First, the team found the spring constant $k$ of the spring by hanging a weight off the spring and measuring the change in length from it's original orientation.

 <div class="alert alert-block alert-danger">
 Revise for spelling